lennardong/imagination_machines/README.md

 This is basic setup for the course.
 Please read through and complete before the first class.

-### Week 1: What Does This Thing Do?
+### Week 1: Mapping Ideas as a Machine
-> Ideas as Abstract Machines
+> "What Does This Thing Do?"

-**The Mystery**: Students get 3 working code samples (no explanation) and must figure out what each does through experimentation.
+**The Mystery**: Students get 3 working code samples (no explanation) and must figure out what each does through deductive reasoning.

 Monday (Do First):
 - 0-45min: Reverse-engineer mystery code samples